InnovativeSumit/VANILLA-JS-PROJECTS/PROJECTS/README.md

-# 👶 Tap-Baby Game by Sumit
+# 👶 PRPOSAL GamE by Sumit

 A **fun and addictive tapping game** built with **HTML, CSS, and JavaScript**.
 Test your reflexes as you tap the baby to make it laugh and score points before time runs out!